newcleo-dev-team/glow/docs/source/getting_started.rst

 Applying Symmetries
 """""""""""""""""""

-Tracking analyses on a full geometry layout of a fuel assembly can be computationally expensive, in particular if containing lots of rings of cells.
+Trackings on a full geometry layout of a fuel assembly can be computationally expensive, in particular if containing lots of rings of cells.
-To speed up the calculations, users can rely on symmetries to reduce the geometric domain of calculus.
+To speed up the calculations, users can rely on cuts to extract parts out of the existing layout, thus focusing on the minimum portion of the geometry that can reproduce the whole motif by unfolding symmetries.
-|TOOL| supports the application of different types of symmetries according to
+|TOOL| supports the application of specific types of symmetries to the lattice.
-the type of cells in the lattice; in particular, we can have:
+According to the type of cells in the lattice, we can have:

   - Full, half, quarter, and eighth symmetries for a cartesian lattice;
   - Full, third, sixth and twelfth symmetries for a hexagonal lattice.